JeeWeetje/lora-azure-iot-workshop/UwpToIotHub.md

 16. Please `build` the app to check for errors

-17. The app is now ready. `Run` the app and first send some cycle updates.
-It the message 'Telemetry sent' is shown, our telemetry is accepted by the IoT Hub
+17. The app is now ready. `Run` the app and send some cycle updates by pressing the top button.
+If the message 'Telemetry sent' is shown, our telemetry is accepted by the IoT Hub

     ![](img/UwpToIotHub/uwp-send-telemetry.png)

-Now we have sent telemetry to the IoT Hub.
+We have sent telemetry to the Azure IoT Hub.
 Let's check if it's arrived.

 ## Monitoring the arrival of the telemetry in Azure